piepworks/cassettenest-legal/privacy.md

 # Privacy Policy

-_Last updated: October 22, 2021_
+_Last updated: October 5, 2022_

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by Trey Labs.
+This policy applies to all products built and maintained by Piepworks.

 ## What we collect and why